jongiddy/jute/README.md

         raise AttributeError(name)
 ```

-An interface's `Provider` is an empty class, and will not affect operation of
+An interface's `Provider` is an empty class, adding no additional attributes or
-the implementation.
+metaclasses to the implementing class.

 Subclassing an interface's Provider attribute indicates a claim to implement
 the interface.
 This claim is verified during each conversion to the interface,